GlennVL-AP/cpp-programming-slides/slides/session_4/index.md

 * Keep interfaces as small as possible, but no smaller.
 * Provide constructors. <!-- .element: class="fragment" data-fragment-index="1" -->
 * Use types to provide good argument checking. <!-- .element: class="fragment" data-fragment-index="2" -->
-* Identify nonmodifying member functions. <!-- .element: class="fragment" data-fragment-index="3" -->
+* Identify non-modifying member functions. <!-- .element: class="fragment" data-fragment-index="3" -->
 * Support copying (or disable it). <!-- .element: class="fragment" data-fragment-index="4" -->
 * Free all resources in the destructor. <!-- .element: class="fragment" data-fragment-index="5" -->